Dr Michelle Irving

 “I thought, let’s go back to the start and see where we can make changes – what are the simple steps that could be taken so they wouldn’t have to go to the dentist?”

-After a varied career spanning health promotion, clinical guideline implementation and knowledge translation, Dr Irving brings a wealth of experience to her role as Knowledge Mobilisation Fellow at the Prevention Centre.
+After a varied career spanning health promotion, clinical guideline implementation and knowledge translation, Dr Irving brings a wealth of experience to her role as Knowledge Mobilisation Lead at the Prevention Centre.

 Her role is to provide support for knowledge mobilisation activities within projects, and to create opportunities for collaboration and knowledge sharing across the projects.